mwek/psflip/README.md

 * [kamal-proxy](https://github.com/basecamp/kamal-proxy) - if your app runs in a container and supports HTTP & Docker network isolation.
 * [traefik](https://doc.traefik.io/traefik/) - if your app works with HTTP/TCP application proxy.
+* [docker rollout](https://github.com/wowu/docker-rollout) - if your app works with HTTP/TCP application proxy.

-During my search for zero-downtime process restart, I encountered [start_server](https://metacpan.org/dist/Server-Starter/view/script/start_server) which I eventually discarded.
-It did not satisfy my requirements for upgrades - `start_server` assumes the worker "healthy" after specific amount of time, and then forcefully tears down old worker even if the new one is dead.
-Once the old worker is terminated, if the new worker is also dead, it attempts to start the worker in a loop, instead of exiting and relying on supervisor restart.
+During my search for zero-downtime process restart, I also evaluated the following solutions that didn't satisfy my upgrade tenets:

+* [start_server](https://metacpan.org/dist/Server-Starter/view/script/start_server) - it assumes the worker as "healthy" after specific amount of time, and then forcefully tears down old worker even if the new one is dead.
+Once the old worker is terminated, if the new worker is also dead, it attempts to start the worker in a loop, instead of exiting and relying on supervisor restart,
+* [huptime](https://github.com/amscanne/huptime) - no healthcheck for child validation,
+* [socketmaster](https://github.com/zimbatm/socketmaster) - crashing during initialization brings down the old worker.